Hongwu Emperor: Central government

-Ming China during the Hongwu Emperor's reign.
-According to the 1393 census, the population of the provinces was recorded in millions, with a total of 60.5 million inhabitants in China.

-Upon ascending to the throne, the Hongwu Emperor appointed his wife as empress and his eldest son, Zhu Biao, as his heir.
+Upon ascending to the throne, the Hongwu Emperor appointed his wife, Lady Ma, as empress and his eldest son, Zhu Biao, as his heir.
 He surrounded himself with a group of military and civilian figures, but the civil officials never attained the same level of prestige and influence as the military.
-In 1367, he granted the title of duke (gong) to three of his closest collaborators—the generals Xu Da and Chang Yuchun, and the official Li Shanchang.
-After the establishment of the Ming dynasty, he also bestowed ranks and titles upon a wider circle of loyal generals.
+In 1367, he granted the title of duke (gong) to three of his closest collaborators—the generals Xu Da and Chang Yuchun and the official Li Shanchang.
+After establishing the Ming dynasty, he also bestowed ranks and titles upon a wider circle of loyal generals.
 (Note: In 1370, 34 distinguished generals were appointed as dukes and marquises (hou).
 Out of these, 6 dukes and 14 marquises were among the original 24 companions of the Hongwu Emperor, 5 marquises joined in 1355 during the crossing of the Yangtze River (they belonged to the rebels from Lake Chao who laid the foundation for Zhu's fleet), and 9 marquises were former enemy commanders who surrendered.
-By 1380, the Emperor had appointed an additional 14 marquises from the aforementioned groups.
+By 1380, the Emperor had appointed another 14 marquises from the aforementioned groups.
 They were all granted land and income from the state treasury, but not as fiefs.)
 These military leaders were chosen based on their abilities, but their positions were often inherited by their sons.
-As a result, the generals became the dominant ruling class, surpassing the bureaucracy in power and influence.
+The generals thus became the dominant ruling class, surpassing the bureaucracy in power and influence.
 The officials had little political autonomy and simply carried out the emperor's orders and requests.
-This system mirrored the one established during the Yuan dynasty, with the ruling class of Mongols and Semu being replaced by families of distinguished military commanders.
+This system mirrored the one established during the Yuan dynasty, the ruling class of Mongols and Semu being replaced by families of distinguished military commanders.
 These families were often connected through kinship ties with each other and with the imperial family.
+The Emperor initially restricted the number of palace eunuchs to 100, but he later allowed their number to increase to 400, on the condition that they were not allowed to learn to read, write, or interfere in politics.